magbw/web_scraping_workshop/content/7-python_scraping.md

 ```python
 print(quote[0].text)
 ```
-Lets remove the html for all the quotes.
+Lets retrieve the text only for the quotes.
 We will use a loop to go through the list.
 We will add the quote text to a new list called quotes.

 ```python